Artemisinin – when cancer cells kill themselves

 I have yet to see a side effect from this herbal beyond that its antibacterial effects can make bad breath better.
 In fact I occasionally use this for animals with very bad breath who are too ill for dental work.

-I dose Artemisinin at 50mg twice a day for cats and dogs under 25 pounds.
-Dogs over 25 pounds receive 100mg twice a day.
+I dose Artemisinin at 50mg twice a day for cats and dogs under 30 pounds.
+Dogs over 30 pounds receive 100mg twice a day.
 Dogs over 100 pounds receive 200mg twice a day.
-I recommend the online company Holley Pharmacy for purchasing Artemisinin.
-I have found their customer service to be good, their product to work, and they usually have a special of some sort going.
+I send people to Amazon these days.

 The studies have shown that Artemisinin works best if there is a break from it every two weeks.
 I recommend that this herbal is giving for 11 days then stopped for three and then restarted in 11 days on, 3 days off cycles.